chrisjbillington/setuptools-conda/README.md

                             as a wheel.
 In this case, setuptools-conda will only produce a conda package for the current Python version.
+  --build-dir               Directory used by setuptools-conda for storing the
+                            recipe and other temporary build files.
+Defaults to ./conda_build
   --croot                   Value of --croot to pass to conda-build, used as
                             its build directory.
-Defaults to
+Defaults to <build-dir>/conda
-                            ./conda_build/conda-bld.
-Setting this to a very
+                            -bld.
+Setting this to a very short path can be useful on Windows, where conda-build sometimes
-                            short path can be useful on Windows, where conda- build sometimes chokes on very long filepaths.
+                            chokes on very long filepaths.
 ```